DeepakSuryaS/reactpro/reactpro_notes.md

+## React Paradigms:
+  * The first is unidirectional data flow.
+    * State flows in one direction down the tree of your application's components, from the stateful parent component to child components.
+The child components only receive the state data they need.
+  * The second is that complex stateful apps can be broken down into just a few, or maybe a single, stateful component.
+The rest of your components simply receive state from the parent as props, and render a UI from that state.
+  It begins to create a separation where state management is handled in one part of code and UI rendering in another.
+  This principle of separating state logic from UI logic is one of React's key principles.
+  When it's used correctly, it makes the design of complex, stateful applications much easier to manage.

+### Lifecycle Methods:
+  * React components have several special methods that provide opportunities to perform actions at specific points in the lifecycle of a component.
+  * These are called lifecycle methods, or lifecycle hooks, and allow you to catch components at certain points in time.
+  * This can be before they are rendered, before they update, before they receive props, before they unmount, and so on.
+  * List of lifecycle methods:
+    * componentWillMount() - will be deprecated in a future version of 16.X and removed in version 17.

+    * componentDidMount()
+      * Most web developers, at some point, need to call an API endpoint to retrieve data.
+      * If you're working with React, it's important to know where to perform this action.
+      * The best practice with React is to place API calls or any calls to your server in the lifecycle method componentDidMount().
+      * This method is called after a component is mounted to the DOM.
+      * Any calls to setState() here will trigger a re-rendering of your component.
+      * When you call an API in this method, and set your state with the data that the API returns, it will automatically trigger an update once you receive the data.
+      * This is also the best place to attach any event listeners you need to add for specific functionality.
+      * React provides a synthetic event system which wraps the native event system present in browsers.
+      * This means that the synthetic event system behaves exactly the same regardless of the user's browser - even if the native events may behave differently between different browsers.
+      * Example of synthetic event listeners: onClick, onChange, etc.

+    * shouldComponentUpdate()
+      * If any component receives new state or new props, it re-renders itself and all its children.
+      * This is usually okay.
+      * But React provides a lifecycle method you can call when child components receive new state or props, and declare specifically if the components should update or not.
+      * The method is shouldComponentUpdate(), and it takes nextProps and nextState as parameters.
+      * This method is a useful way to optimize performance.
+      * For example, the default behavior is that your component re-renders when it receives new props, even if the props haven't changed.
+You can use shouldComponentUpdate() to prevent this by comparing the props.
+      * The method must return a boolean value that tells React whether or not to update the component.
+      * You can compare the current props (this.props) to the next props (nextProps) to determine if you need to update or not, and return true or false accordingly.

+    * componentDidUpdate()

+    * componentWillUnmount()

 ### React.Fragment
 * When trying to wrap everything a function returns in a single element such as a <div>, because react has this requirement, the markup actually becomes flooded with <div>s.
 It ends up polluting the DOM tree.
 * React fragments helps us wrap the elements that we're returning in something tha doesn't end up creating a new node(element) in the DOM tree.